-Police Are Using This Hilarious Guide To Warn Parents About Teens Sexting
+Police Released A Hilarious Guide To Inform Parents On Teen Sexting

 Remember that v informative piece of children's literature "Everyone Poops?"